Recommendations for direct admission to the nursing major

 - Completion of high school Biology, Chemistry, and Algebra I and II with a grade of “B” or better in each

-*Students that do not meet direct admission criteria may be eligible for admission to Hiram on a modified curriculum to increase student success in the program.
+*Students that do not meet direct admission criteria may be eligible for admission to Hiram on a traditional pathway with a modified curriculum to increase student success in the program.

 Hiram College ensures that all qualified students who enroll in its Bachelor of Science in Nursing program are guaranteed a seat in the program with satisfactory completion of all first year course requirements at or above a minimum achievement level at Hiram College, see yearly progression requirements.

 Progression from Direct Admission Nursing to the Nursing Major

 The nursing sequence begins in year 2 of the Nursing Curriculum.
 Enrolled students wishing to continue in the nursing major or transfer to the nursing program complete a Declaration of Major form early in the spring semester, prior to fall course registration, and prior to beginning the nursing clinical sequence.
 In addition, the following criteria will be necessary for declaration to the nursing major:

 - Completion of all first-year biology and chemistry courses, or their equivalents, with a minimum of C or higher

 - Completion of Psychology and Sociology with a minimum of C or higher

 - Achievement of a 2.0 minimum cumulative GPA

 *All students are required to submit background check results prior to beginning clinical practice